dthain/compilers-fa23/codegen.md

 - Correctness on our test cases.
 (20 percent)
 - Good programming style.
 (10 percent)

-The first part of the code generator is due **Thursday, November 30th at 11:59PM**.
-Late assignments are not accepted.

-The final code generator is due **Wednesday, Dec 6th at 11:59PM**.
+The final code generator is due **Thursday, Dec 7th at 11:59PM**.
 Late assignments are not accepted.